 During bedbug extermination, technicians will use portable thermal equipment and unmarked vehicles to treat the entire property.
-They will carefully position these pieces of equipment in strategic locations throughout the house to ensure a uniform temperature.
-During the process, beds and drawers will be positioned to ensure that the critical temperature is maintained, and the temperatures will be monitored by wireless remote sensors.
+They will carefully position these equipment in strategic locations throughout the house to ensure a uniform temperature.
+During the process, beds and drawers will be positioned to ensure that the critical temperature is maintained, and wireless remote sensors will monitor the temperatures.
 This method significantly reduces the number of bedbugs, and the property will be safe to use again in just 12 hours.

 If you’re renting an apartment building, you should also make sure that the landlord discloses any history of bedbug infestations.
 A tenant might not be aware that their landlord had infestations in the past, but it is your landlord’s legal responsibility to tell prospective tenants if they’re living in the apartment.
 Some landlords include a rider in the lease that warns about bedbugs, and a tenant may not ask for it.